The 10 Most Beautiful Japanese Gardens in Japan

 3. Adachi Museum of Art, Yasugi (足立美術館)

 Traveling to the Adachi Museum of Art from Japan’s major cities can be a hassle.
 From Osaka, the nearest tourist hub, it’s three hours by train, followed by a 20-minute shuttle bus ride.
 Take the effort though, and you’ll be rewarded by what is hands-down one of the most mesmerizing sights in the world.
 To give a hint of what to expect, the main garden of the museum has been named the best garden in Japan by the “Journal of Japanese Gardening” for 15 consecutive years.
 It is a breathtaking panorama that completely fills the horizon.
 One in which every shrub, every bush, every tree is itself a masterpiece.

 To encourage different perspectives, the museum has also installed numerous special viewing windows that magically transform the view from outside into scenic paintings on the wall.
 Finally, and like many other breath taking Japanese gardens, the main garden is conceptualized to feature a unique ambiance each season.
 Appreciating it during summer versus during winter makes for a totally different experience.

 Do note that unlike other famous Japanese gardens, the main garden of Adachi Museum of Art is not accessible by foot.
 Smaller gardens of the museum, on the other hand, can be entered.

 4. Ritsurin Kōen, Takamatsu (栗林公園)

-With several sizable ponds and streams, the garden is also a favorite spot for Koi feeding, a particularly enjoyable recreation when the garden is awash with vibrant colors during spring and autumn.
+With several sizable ponds and streams, the garden is also a favorite spot for Koi feeding, an activity particularly enjoyable when the garden is awash with vibrant colors during spring and autumn.
 Together with Kotohira, Ritsurin Kōen is widely considered one of the two must-visit destinations of Kagawa Prefecture.
 Takamatsu itself is a railway hub of Shikoku.
 Easily accessible from the Honshu mainland from Okayama City.

 5. Shukkei-en, Hiroshima City (縮景園)